Tennessee State Route 18: Madison County

 SR 18 continues as a two-lane route through rural southwestern Madison County and passes through the community of Medon and Malesus just south of the Jackson city limits.
 In Jackson, the route ends at an expansive signalized intersection with US 45 and hidden SR 5, known locally as South Highland Avenue.

 History

 Little has changed along SR 18 since its designation as a state route.
-Prior to 1981, SR 18 had one alternate route near Grand Junction which was originally signed as State Route 18A.
-This entire route was renamed to what is now known as Tennessee State Route 368.
+SR 18 originally had an alternate route near Grand Junction which was called State Route 18A (SR 18A).
+This entire route was renamed SR 368 during the 1983 renumbering.

 SR 18 roughly follows the original route of the Mississippi Central Railroad.

 Future

 In Hardeman County, an Environmental Impact Statement is currently underway to determine the feasibility of widening SR 18 from its current two-lane status to a divided four-lane highway.
 This work is part of a larger effort by TDOT to widen SR 18 from Bolivar north to Jackson as directed in House Joint Resolution 16 of the 98th Tennessee General Assembly.